 The Group's contributions to Employees Provident Fund are charged to profit or loss in the financial year to which they relate.
-Prepaid contributions are recognised as asset to the extent that a cash refund or a reduction in future payment is available.
+Once the contributions have been paid, the Group has no further payment obligations.

 (ii) Share-based payment transactions